 Alvin Community College strongly believes that the abuse of alcohol and/or drugs negatively impacts a person's ability to meet educational goals.
-The college offers a program for drug education and prevention and is coordinated by the Vice President of Student Services, Office of Student Activities, and Advising Services.
-Guest speakers, interactive displays, brochures, referral services and classroom activities are offered throughout the academic year to increase awareness of the consequences of drug and alcohol abuse.
+The college offers programs for drug education and abuse prevention and is coordinated by the Vice President of Student Services and the Office of Student Activities.
+ACC's Drug Free Schools and Communities Act (DFSCA) information can be found in The POD/Campus Services/Student Support Services.